glacials/splits-io/README.md

 # splits.io

 splits.io is a website similar to Pastebin or GitHub Gist, but for splits generated from speedruns rather than text or code.
+It's written in Ruby on Rails.

 ## Development